Meet Edison the super affordable educational robot

 In EdBook2 learn about robot programming by programming Edison yourself!
 Learn how to write your own robot programs using EdWare’s easy to use drag and drop graphical robot programming software.
 In total 10 fun and educational robot activities across 27 pages.

 Make robot programming fun and easy to learn with drag and drop graphical icons.
 EdWare is FREE to use and is for Windows, Mac, Linux, iOS (iPad) and Android tablets.

-In EdBook3 learn about LEGO robotics.
-Follow the step by step guide to combine two Edison robots with LEGO to create more complex robots, such as a remote control robot digger (EdDigger) and a printer (EdPrinter).
+In EdBook3 learn about adding pieces made by LEGO to your Edison robot.
+Follow the step by step guide to combine two Edison robots with LEGO pieces from the LEGO ‘Compact Tracked Loader’ (set 42032) to create more complex robots, such as a remote control robot digger (EdDigger) and a printer (EdPrinter).

 “I have to say, they are the perfect solution for me.
 I teach pre-service teachers.
 In our footprint, schools are low on funding, and low on expertise.
 I have funded myself, and played with a variety of robots for lower primary, including some quite expensive models.
 Without a doubt Edison is most user-friendly, versatile and of course cost-effective”

 “I've been running camps here in Ireland using Edison robots and the children are delighted with the robots and are really enjoying playing with them.
 They are amazed with what the robots can do and love designing their own programs.
 It's great to see how imaginative they are.”